 GameMaker Studio 2 is a great choice for an in-depth unit or entire course on game design.
 Other game-making lessons from Code.org or Scratch can see faster results on the basics, but after a few hours, teachers and students who are looking for a game-making environment with substance will want more.
-To get students started, have them think about their favorite video games and what kinds of objects and mechanics they involve.
+Use the lessons to get kids started.
+Then, have them think about their favorite video games and what kinds of objects and mechanics they involve.
 Break the games down into components, and discuss how each of those components needs to be controlled separately by the background code.
-Then, start with GameMaker Studio 2's tutorials and demo projects, teaching students how the game development environment is set up.
+Then start with GameMaker Studio 2's tutorials and demo projects, teaching students how the game development environment is set up.
 Advanced students can then go on to design their own games for the class, or even for sale in the Marketplace.

-GameMaker Studio 2 is the real deal; its drag-and-drop programming environment allows new game designers to jump right in and create 2D games.
+GameMaker Studio 2 is the real deal: Its drag-and-drop programming environment allows new game designers to jump right in and create 2D games.
 With it, they can create professional-level games, but it's still accessible to amateurs and those on a budget.
 When students want access to more flexible or nuanced behavior for game objects, they can switch over to the built-in GML language, which is based on C. The included image, room, sprite, object, and tileset editors give complete control over the game, all within the workspace.
-Any users of the original GameMaker: Studio version will find many new available functions, but, since the new update is backwards compatible, projects from the original will also work here.

-Learning how to assemble a basic game in GameMaker Studio 2 is easy by following the included step-by-step tutorials.
-These put learning right in your workspace, have a logical flow, and could easily be used to scaffold students into game design.
-Aspiring game designers can supplement these tutorials by watching a good pool of amazingly well-done third-party YouTube videos, and get help in the active community forums.
+Learning how to assemble a basic game in GameMaker Studio 2 is easy when you follow the included step-by-step tutorials, and there are plenty of resources for teachers as well.
+That said, it's probably best to have some foundational knowledge first.
+Aspiring game designers can supplement the tutorials by watching a good pool of amazingly well-done third-party YouTube videos, and get help in the active community forums.
 These resources also introduce students to basic concepts of game design that will work even outside GameMaker.
 In general, GameMaker orients students to the programming, design, and development environment, but it's only a tool; knowing how to design an in-depth game would generally be learned separately.
 Already being familiar with game development terminology would also be helpful.